Collaborate With CMCS

 Church of Scotland’s Mission and Discipleship Council: tasked with producing a report for the General Assembly of the Church of Scotland 2014.
 This was published as ‘Appendix VI: Interfaith and Mission Report’ in the ‘Mission and Discipleship’ Report for the General Assembly of 2014.

 The Centre for Muslim-Christian Studies brings together local and international perspectives to address global issues in terms of relations between Christians and Muslims.
 For instance, CMCS is working with Ghanaian counterparts to develop academic programmes for the first Centre for the Advanced Study of Islam and Christianity in Accra, Ghana.
 This initiative will bring West African knowledge and experience of relations between Christians and Muslims together with other international contexts to learn with and from each other.
 We are planning towards a conference on the theme of Shared Territory and Hospitality.
 The conference will bring scholars of Muslim and Christian faith together with those of other faith or none to discern sociological, historical and textual traditions that affect societies as a whole.

-Our International Partnerships Facilitator, Georgina Jardim, is happy to answer your questions if you are considering an initiative similar to CMCS in your locale.
+Dr Georgina Jardim, a Fellow on the CMCS Academic Team, is happy to answer your questions if you are considering an initiative similar to CMCS in your locale.

 If you would like to collaborate with CMCS or to benefit from the expertise of CMCS staff, we look forward to hearing from you.